-- The Authority funded \$7 million less than the \$77 million budgeted for FY10 to meet the 2003 and 2009 Bond Resolution funding requirements to pay debt service for the 2011 bond year and to fund a portion of the 2011 estimated bond requirements for the new debt structure. - Total FY10 estimated Operating Budgets of approximately \$28.6 million (\$27.1 million was funded in FY10 in accordance with the bond resolution) is expected to be commensurate with actual expenditures for FY10 of \$28.5 million - FY10 total excess revenues from operations were budgeted at \$264.8 million.
-Actual results, however, were favorable in both projected revenues and funded debt service and operations expenses.
-Actual total excess revenues, \$280.7 million, were \$15.9 million higher when compared to the budgeted expectation.
+- The Authority funded approximately \$9.5 million less than the \$73 million budgeted for FY11 to meet the 2003 and 2009 Bond Resolution funding requirements and related expenses to pay debt service for the 2011 bond year and to fund a portion of the 2011 estimated bond requirements for the new debt structure. - Total FY11 estimated Operating Budgets of approximately \$28.4 million (\$27 million was funded in FY11 in accordance with the bond resolution) is expected to be commensurate with actual expenditures for FY11 of \$26.6 million. - FY11 total revenues from operations were budgeted at \$217.5 million.
+Actual results, however, were favorable in revenues.
+In addition, funded debt service and operations expenses were lower than budgeted expectations resulting in actual total excess revenues of \$123.8 million, \$12.5 million higher when compared to the budgeted expectation.